 Botanical Overview

-Members of the Elderberry family (Adoxaceae), Sambucus species are native to the
+Members of the Viburnum family (Viburnaceae), Sambucus species are native to the

 northern hemisphere.
 Sambucus nigra, Black Elderberry, is found in Europe and Western Asia.

-Sambucus cerulea, Blue or Mexican Elderberry, is found in Western North America from Canada
+Sambucus cerulea, Blue Elderberry, is found in Western North America from Canada into

-Red Elderberry, is found in limited pockets in the Western United States and Canada.
+Sambucus racemosa, Red Elderberry, is found in limited pockets in the Western United States

 Description